-Use email promotions a a critical part of a retailer's marketing strategy
+Use email promotions as a critical part of a marketing strategy

 An email marketing campaign consists of planned content distributed via email with the goal of accomplishing a specific goal for the organization.
 It's important that an email campaign's recipients have opted in to receive this content and that each piece offers something valuable.